-In connection with this offering, we anticipate entering into the new senior secured credit facilities comprised of a \$100 million five (5)-year term loan, and the new revolver, comprised of a \$50 million five (5)-year revolving credit facility.
-Together with a portion of the proceeds from this offering and borrowings under the new term loan facility, we expect to repay all outstanding indebtedness under our existing senior secured credit facilities and terminate the related credit agreements.
+In connection with this offering, we anticipate entering into the new senior secured credit facilities comprised of a \$ million -year term loan, and the new revolver, comprised of a \$ million -year revolving credit facility.
+Together with proceeds from this offering and borrowings under the new term loan facility, we expect to repay all outstanding indebtedness under our existing senior secured credit facilities and terminate the related credit agreements.
 We expect to enter into the new credit facilities concurrently with, and as a condition to, the completion of this offering; however, there can be no assurance that we will be able to enter into the new credit facilities on the terms described herein or at all.